 The above video goes more in-depth, but here are some basic steps on how to create a sign with a vinyl stencil.

-1. First, download the template at the link below.
+1. First, download the template at the resource library above (aka. freebies galore!!).

 2. Using your Silhouette CAMEO (or your preferred cutting machine!) cut out the Love You SVG Template with the vinyl on your mat.